 Wearing it on my upper arm has led to some pretty cool interactions and conversations with curious people.
 I don’t mind — I see it as an opportunity to educate and advocate.

 But if it bothers you, there are plenty of other areas to place the sensor where it’s not visible.
 Typical manufacturers’ recommendations for sensor placement include the upper arm, stomach, lower back, thigh, and buttocks, depending on the specific device you’re using.
-Refer to the instructions that come with your CGM.

 On a related topic, many people wonder if CGMs hurt.
 In my experience, there is only a slight pinching sensation upon inserting the sensor, and this momentary discomfort is well worth the data the device provides.

-Plus, for the devices currently on the market, the sensors only need to be changed every seven to 10 days (with the exception of the implantable Eversense E3, which typically needs to be changed by a healthcare provider every 90 days).
+Plus, for the devices currently on the market, the sensors only need to be changed every 7 to 10 days (with the exception of the implantable Eversense E3, which typically needs to be changed by a healthcare provider every 90 days).

 Related: Here is a post outlining my best CGM tips in which I talk more about how to put on the sensor (with a video) and how to make it stay on.